The Heart Is a Lonely Hunter: Characters

 Brannon owns the New York Cafe, a diner which he keeps open all night.
 He becomes fascinated by Singer after Singer begins to frequent the diner.
-Brannon is sympathetic towards Jake Blount despite Blount owing him money.
+Brannon is sympathetic towards Jake Blount despite Blount's owing him money.
 He is also fond of Mick, and allows her to eat and drink at reduced rates.
-He is the only character who seems aware that Singer is unlikely to share the various contradictory traits they project onto him.
+He is the only character who seems aware that Singer is unlikely to share the various contradictory traits the others project onto him.
 Some critics believed Brannon's feminine traits and maternal quality, plus his impotence and loveless marriage with his wife before her death, implied him to be homosexual.